majbthrd/SAMDx1-USB-DFU-Bootloader/README.md

 USB DFU Bootloader for SAMD11 / SAMD21
 ======================================

 Bootloaders are a dime a dozen, but existing USB bootloaders for the Atmel/Microchip SAMDx1 all seem to be 4kBytes in size.
-To spent 25% of the SAMD11's flash on the bootloader seems quite excessive.
+To spend 25% of the SAMD11's flash on the bootloader seems quite excessive.

 This bootloader is only 1kBytes and implements the industry-standard [DFU protocol](http://www.usb.org/developers/docs/devclass_docs/DFU_1.1.pdf) that is supported under multiple Operating Systems via existing tools such as [dfu-util](http://dfu-util.sourceforge.net/).